 How do I sign up to become a WRWR member?

-A: Click on the “Membership” button within our footer and fill out the Google form to register for vital information to be received about the relay and future events.
-If you are concerned the form hasn’t been filled out correctly or have any questions, please email us at firstname.lastname@example.org
+Click on the Join WRWR button on the homepage, or navigate to the Registration link in the top left header.
+Register at the forums for vital information to be received about the relay and future events.
+If you have any questions, please email us at email@example.com

 What is WRWR and what does it involve?

-Do I need to have a full licence?
+Do I need to have a full license?

 Are trikes and scooters welcome?

 YES!
 Whether you’re on 3 wheels or 2, 50cc or 1000cc, all women riders are welcome!

 When will the dates and the legs for the relay be released?